 This type of connectors require no code (does not require expert programming skills) since these use a proprietary REST framework (Bizagi Ltd), which connects to those APIs providing standard authentication mechanisms and most common authentication methods.

-When possible, you should always create Assisted REST connectors because these will rely on Bizagi features, and therefore make use of best performance and concurrency practices already implemented by Bizagi.
+When possible, you should always create Assisted REST connectors because they will rely on Bizagi features, and therefore make use of best performance and concurrency practices already implemented by Bizagi.

-This type of connectors allow you to include any third-party libraries and write your own code (and for instance connect to anything in particular, such as MS Excel).
+This type of connectors let you to include any third-party libraries and write your own code (and for instance connect to anything in particular, such as MS Excel).

 Should be the choice when the external system's API does not offer a standard or supported authentication mechanism as provided by Bizagi's proprietary framework.